Are you trying to decide if virtual staging for your real estate business is for you?

 |Patios and Rooftops||4%|

-So when in doubt, virtual staging a living room and master bedroom is your best bet and adding a dining room and patio is the icing on the cake.
+So when in doubt, virtual staging a living room and the master bedroom is your best bet.
+Also, adding a dining room and patio is the icing on the cake.

 What Furniture Styles Are Available With Virtual Staging?

 Most virtual staging companies have at least a handful of popular interior design styles to choose from.

 That said, the most common styles are American, Scandinavian, Modern, Farmhouse, and some variety of east coast Hamptons or Coastal.

 Our internal data at PhotoUp largely shows that these styles are indeed the most popular.

 Even better, because PhotoUp is a US-based company, unlike BoxBrownie and others, we also offer more regional styles that are specific to the US, including Mid-Century Modern, Luxury, and Southwestern styles.

 Like any professional service, you get what you pay for.

 Increasingly, there are many good virtual staging options in the $20-40 per image range.

 Yes, you can find virtual staging companies that charge hundreds of dollars (if you have a luxury property, this might make sense), which isn’t needed in most cases.